-Greg earned his Bachelors of Science at Farmingdale State College in Spring 2023, where he graduated with Student of Academic Excellence designation.
-Throughout his time at Farmingdale, he consistently pushed himself to learn as much as he possibly could, both inside and outside of the classroom.
-During his senior year, he was the president of the Farmingdale IEEE student branch and worked as a peer tutor.
+Greg earned his CE & EE Bachelors of Science with Student of Academic Excellence designation at Farmingdale State College in Spring 2023, and his EE Masters of Science at North Carolina State University in Spring 2025.
+Throughout his time in academia, he has consistently made efforts to apply his skillset to as many applications as possible, both inside and outside of the classroom.
+During his senior year of undergrad, he was the president of the Farmingdale IEEE student branch and worked as a peer tutor.
 Both of these positions enabled him the ability to assist his peers in developing and refining both their engineering and professional development skills.
 Mr. Medwig firmly believes that earning a Ph.D. will enable him to be in a position where he can lead new and innovative projects in the field of microwave engineering, as well as continue his desire to mentor the next generation of engineers.

 For more information and/or to request a copy of his resume, please contact: gmedwig@medwigmw.com